quantmind/pulsar/docs/source/index.rst

 Applications
 =========================

-Pulsar applications are built on top of :mod:`pulsar` concurrent
+Pulsar applications are built on top of pulsar concurrent framework and are located in the :mod:`pulsar.apps` module.
-framework:

 .. toctree::
    :maxdepth: 1

    apps/socket
    apps/wsgi/index
    apps/tasks/index